 Spread the social word: A “like” or comment can go a long way on a friend’s social media post.
 Imagine what it could do for an autistic person sharing their journey.
 By following blogs and social media pages that highlight autism research and stories, you encourage the creators to continue educating their followers.
 Now, take things a step further and share some of these posts with your networks.
 You never know who might be listening.

 Stephanie Choporis is on staff with Envision Unlimited.

 Since 1948, Envision Unlimited has been dedicated to helping people with disabilities live happy, fulfilled lives in their communities.
-Our offerings, which include day programs for individuals with intellectual and developmental disabilities; mental health, residential, and employment services; specialized foster care; and accredited applied behavioral analysis (ABA) therapy for children with autism, are designed to address the unique needs of each of our clients—regardless of age, background, or ability.
+Our offerings--which include day programs for individuals with intellectual and developmental disabilities; mental health, residential, and employment services; and specialized foster care--are designed to address the unique needs of each of our clients regardless of age, background, or ability.

 Our services are grounded in a spirit of advocacy and empowerment.
 We believe that all individuals are capable of living successful lives if given the right opportunities.
 Contact us today to see how we can help you!